 While we allow such shared randomness (see Eq.~(\ref{eqQuantum}) below), we do not allow shared entanglement between preparation and measurement devices, which is a standard assumption in the semi-DI context~\cite{Pauwels}.
-Disallowing this, and demanding that the full preparation device is rotated, prevents the rotation from being applied only to a part of the emitted system, which in turn prevents the appearance of detectable relative phases like $(-1)$ for a $2\pi$-rotation of spin-$1/2$ fermions.
+Disallowing this, and demanding that the full preparation device is rotated, turns out to be necessary to obtain a resulting representation of ${\rm SO}(2)$; more on this below.
+For some physical intuition for what could go wrong if this was not assumed, consider a single spin-$1/2$ fermion in a superposition of two distant spatial modes, and the preparation device affecting only one of the two modes.
+In this case, a rotation of $2\pi$ could introduce a relative phase of $(-1)$, which could be detected by a measurement device implementing an interference experiment.
+This would be in direct contradiction to the results we establish below, where every $2\pi$-rotation must act trivially.